William Smith (actor)

-William Emmett Smith (March 24, 1933 – July 5, 2021) was an American actor.
-In a Hollywood career spanning more than 79 years, he appeared in almost three hundred feature films and television productions in a wide variety of character roles, accumulating over 980 total credits, with his best known role being the menacing Anthony Falconetti in the 1970s television mini-series Rich Man, Poor Man.
-Smith is also known for films like Any Which Way You Can (1980), Conan The Barbarian (1982), Rumble Fish (1983), and Red Dawn (1984), as well as lead roles in several exploitation films during the 1990s.
+William Emmett Smith Jr. (March 24, 1933 – July 5, 2021) was an American actor and stunt performer.
+His career spanned nearly 80 years across film and television, often in imposing or villainous character roles.

+Smith starred as Texas Ranger Joe Riley on the Western television series Laredo (1965-67), and played the menacing Anthony Falconetti in the acclaimed television mini-series Rich Man, Poor Man (1976) and Rich Man, Poor Man Book II (1976-77).
+He played prominent roles in films like Any Which Way You Can (1980), Conan the Barbarian (1982), Rumble Fish (1983), and Red Dawn (1984).
+He was also a leading man in several exploitation and action films, during the 1970s and 1990s.

-Early life and career
+Early life and education

-Smith was born on March 24, 1933, in Columbia, Missouri, to William Emmett Smith and Emily Richards Smith, and grew up on the cattle ranch owned by his parents.
-His family later moved to Southern California, where he began his acting career at the age of eight in 1942; entering films as a child actor in such films as The Ghost of Frankenstein, The Song of Bernadette and Meet Me in St. Louis.
+Smith was born on March 24, 1933, in Columbia, Missouri, to William Emmett Smith and Emily (Richards) Smith and grew up on their cattle ranch.
+His sister was actress Joy Windsor.

+His family later moved to Southern California, where he began his acting career at the age of eight in 1942, entering show business as a child actor in such films as The Ghost of Frankenstein, The Song of Bernadette and Meet Me in St. Louis.

+He earned a master's degree in Russian from the University of California, Los Angeles, where he also competed in discus throwing.
+While working on his doctorate, Smith was offered a contract with MGM that would redirect his career.
+During the 1950s, Smith also worked as a lifeguard and a volunteer firefighter.